RSE-Sheffield/pando-python/episodes/profiling-functions.md

 | `percall` | The average cumtime per function call (`cumtime`/`percall`). |
 | `filename:lineno(function)` | The location of the given function's definition and it's name. |

-This output can be unwieldy to parse for complex programs, so the package `snakeviz` is often utilised to provide an interactive visualisation of the data.
+This output can often exceed the terminal's buffer length for large programs and can be unwieldy to parse, so the package `snakeviz` is often utilised to provide an interactive visualisation of the data when exported to file.

 ## snakeviz